untillpro/cder/README.md

 # Custom Deployer

-- If working directory contains `deployer.sh` it will be used to deploy
+- If working directory contains `deploy.sh` it will be used to deploy
 - deployer is executed using `env` command
 - Working directory is one specified by `-w` flag
 - First argument is one of the following:
-  - `start`
   - `stop`
   - `deploy`
     - Executed for any changed repo